I was on Twitter the other night and read a tweet from a lovely girl that I follow, that mentioned her anxiety over taking her driver’s test.

 I read that tweet and just nodded my head and immediately sent her a tweet back that basically said “I get it girl.
 I’ve been there.”

 My own relationship with driving has always been a little shaky.
 I am a very confident driver….when I am actually driving.
 It’s quite surprising really, because I am not too terribly confident about anything.
-I’m not confident about meeting people, and I am still a little afraid of half of the lamps and electrical outlets in my house, and I still won’t give my 5-year-old twins hot dogs unless they are cut to the size of a piece of rice.
-But put me behind the wheel of a machine that lets me fly down the road at 65 mph…..and I’ve never felt stronger or more capable in my life.
+I’m not confident about meeting people.
+I am still a little afraid of half of the lamps and electrical outlets in my house.
+I still won’t give my 5-year-old twins hot dogs unless they are cut to the size of a piece of rice.
+But put me behind the wheel of a machine that lets me fly down the road at 65 mph, and I’ve never felt stronger or more capable in my life.

 As long as I am actually driving, I do great.
 But “pre-driving”…..that’s a different story.
 Just knowing that I will be driving soon, gives me a sense of dread and apprehension every time.
-I have no idea why….maybe its one of those odd random anxiety things that seems to strike for no reason at all.
+I have no idea why.
+Maybe its one of those odd random anxiety things that seems to strike for no reason at all.
 Or maybe I just have too much time to worry about what “could happen”.
 Or subconsciously, maybe I still associate driving with that intense fear I used to have, back in my younger days, of panicking while driving.
-I didn’t drive for a long time because of that fear, and even though I no longer have fear to that degree…maybe I still associate the two back in the corners of my mind.
-I don’t know, but the dread is always there….until I get driving..and then I feel amazing and have the windows rolled down and feel so free.
+I didn’t drive for a long time because of that fear, and even though I no longer actively have that fear, maybe it still lingers in the back of my mind.
+I don’t know, but the dread in the hours before I drive is still there.
+Until I get driving.
+And then it is a whole different story and I feel amazing and fabulous and free.

 But if I know I am going to be TESTED on my driving……..forget it.
 The idea of somebody sitting next to me while I am driving, making notes and paying attention to every move I make, fills me with such intense fear.
 It literally makes me feel sick to my stomach.